Aldworth School: Headteachers

+Halsey was appointed in June 2024 to take up the post of Headteacher as the school joined the South Farnham Educational Trust.

-Student Leadership
+Student leadership

 Aldworth Science College has a third specialism as a 'Leadership Partner School'.
 Students are encouraged to take leadership roles and responsibilities such as Student Council Representative, Sports Captain, Department Assistants, Prefect and Senior Prefect, Head Boy/Girl and Peer Mentoring.